Private vs Bank Construction Loans in South Florida: What Experienced Developers Need to Know

 Marquee Funding Group construction loans are exclusively for business entities (LLCs and corporations) with at least 3 completed projects.
 Typical loan amounts range from $750K to $5M, ideal for experienced developers building at scale.

 Want to discuss your residential development project and see what your construction loan structure looks like?
-Speak with Marquee Funding Group today.
+Speak with Marquee Funding Group today to explore available construction financing options.
+Meeting eligibility criteria does not guarantee loan approval.
+All loans are subject to underwriting and lender approval.

 Frequently asked questions: Private vs bank construction loans